🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 All budgets set at the campaign level use campaign budget optimization (CBO)

-CBO is a great set-up option for people who are new to setting up Facebook ad campaigns because it simplifies the process and reduces the number of ads you have to manage manually.
-It’s also a good choice if you’re flexible with how your budget is spent across ad sets; if you want to prioritize one particular ad set by spending more money on it, then you’ll want to take a closer look at Facebook’s alternative ad budget option.
+CBO is a great option for people who are new to setting up Facebook ad campaigns because it simplifies the process and reduces the number of ads you have to manage manually.
+It’s also a good choice if you’re flexible with how your budget is spent across ad sets.

 You can also set a budget for each ad set if you want further control over your budget

 If you choose to create individual ad set budgets, you’ll have more control over the delivery and measurement of specific ad sets.
-Setting your budget at the ad set level is a good option if you have further experience with Ads Manager campaigns, and have the capacity to manage and measure varying ad set metrics (though no matter how experienced you are, here are some mistakes to avoid at all costs).
-It’s also a good option to consider if you have ad sets with varying specifications, like different audience sizes, optimization goals, or bid strategies.
+Setting an ad set budget is a good option if you have further experience with Ads Manager campaigns, and have the capacity to manage and measure varying ad set metrics using a flexible Facebook ad budget.

 Select a type of ad budget from the dropdown menu at the campaign or ad set level

 A lifetime budget is the total amount you’re willing to spend across a whole campaign or ad set.
 Unlike a daily budget, Facebook won’t charge you any more past your lifetime budget to seek better results.
-Instead, the Facebook algorithm will work within the budget range that you set for your ad set or campaign, and optimize your ads on the best days available.
+Instead, the Facebook algorithm will work within the budget range that you set for your ad set or campaign, and optimize your ads on the best days available

 Choosing a daily or lifetime budget for your ads will determine in what ways you want to give the Facebook algorithm power to bid on your behalf in the Facebook auction.
-While both budget types will allow Facebook to optimize your ad spend to retrieve the best results for your ads, a daily budget can result in Facebook charging you a little bit more than you might anticipate if the algorithm can pull the right results.
-A lifetime budget will help you to set the lowest cost possible for your ads, and gives Facebook bounds for how much they control over your budget.
+While both budget types will allow Facebook to optimize your ad spend to retrieve the best results for your ads, a daily budget typically results in Facebook charging you more than planned if the algorithm can pull strong results for you.
+Ultimately, you'll determine if this is a worthwhile option for you based on how your daily budget ad sets performed in the past.

 If you choose CBO, you can set spending limits at the ad set level

-Well, while there’s no magic number for the amount you should be spending, you should be thinking about your goals, as well as your ad spend relative to the scale of your business revenue.
-Your advertising budget should account for 5-15% of your overall revenue, depending on how much growth you’re aiming to achieve.
+While there’s no magic number for the amount you should be spending, consider thinking about your goals, as well as your ad spend relative to the scale of your business revenue.

-When determining your ad budget, consider your ad goals and content, and what stage they’re advertised within the sales funnel.
-From there, you can develop a strategy of how you want to distribute your ad budget over campaigns or ad sets.
+From there, you can develop a strategy for how you want to distribute your ad budget over campaigns or ad sets.

 Our sales funnel graphic here also maps onto Facebook’s ad objective categories: awareness (numbers 1-2), consideration (numbers 3-4), and conversion (number 5).